campaign

 Belfast city council 80px

-The city of Belfast is the unique member of cohort 3 of the More Circularity, Less Carbon campaign.
+The ACR+ member city of Belfast is the unique territory of cohort 3 of the More Circularity, Less Carbon campaign.
 It started gathering data (from 2020) to quantify the whole-life carbon impacts of its household waste in 2022.
-This pilot territory has now entered into the phase of analysing the data collected.
-A report will soon be published offering carbon reduction scenarios for Belfast to reach achieve the 2025 target.

 About Belfast